Your metabolism determines how fast your body burns calories. If you lose weight slowly, you might be concerned that your metabolism is broken.

-In my Weight Loss Coaching Program, I encourage members to eat a lot of leafy greens and non-starchy vegetables.
+In my Freedom Weight Loss Coaching Program, I encourage members to eat a lot of leafy greens and non-starchy vegetables.

 When it comes to adding fiber for weight loss, these are your best foods because they are so low in calories.

-This low caloric content allows you to eat a lot, so not only are you getting fiber, you’re also filling your stomach, which shuts off hunger.
+This low caloric content allows you to eat a lot, so not only are you getting fiber, but you’re also filling your stomach, which shuts off hunger.

 Give Your Metabolism a Boost with B Vitamins